Mcflan-7/P03_macgyver-labyrinth/README.md

 ### Features :

-- Well documented, using docstring and comment to a better understanding for those who wish to modifiy the code
+- Well documented, using docstrings and comments to a better understanding for those who wish to modifiy the code
 - Super easy, lead MacGayver to victory and enjoy the show !
 - The item are randomly generated
 - Use the assets you want, very easy to modify